 However, the Crossfire is not a bad purchase.
 At this price point, the Vortex Crossfire Binocular is a very capable piece of equipment with excellent optics that outperforms most binoculars from other manufacturers.

-Based on this comparison between vortex diamondback vs crossfire binoculars, both are pretty impressive with their optical performance and affordability.
+Based on this comparison between vortex diamondback vs crossfire binoculars, both are pretty impressive with their optical performance and affordability and are the best binoculars for the money.
 Diamondback, on the other hand, has better optics and an ergonomic design which gives it the edge over Crossfire.

 While Diamondback does perform better, Crossfire wins if we are looking at the price to performance ratio.
 Crossfire offers comparable optical and mechanical performance to Diamondbacks, despite its lower price.